DataDog/dd-agent-comp-experiments/README.md

      * COMPONENTS.md
      * Component linting
  * should _all_ components be linked in apps, or can a component that has some "dedicated" components include those in its `fx.Module`?
-   * maybe everything lists its deps, but then how do you inject testing deps?
+   * fx doesn't allow multiple Provides for the same type, so need to handle this in agent flavors
- * add Mocks to a compoent and try them out
+ * add Mocks to a component and try them out
  * nesting is allowed, right?
  * everything under comp/ or pkg/ or whatever?
+ * actor model conventions
+ * subscription conventions